 Lyme disease is a common tick-borne illness.
 Lyme disease is mainly found in the eastern United States and upper Midwest.
 Lyme disease is caused by the bacterium Borrelia burgdorferi.
-Deer ticks, which feed on the blood of animals and humans, can carry the bacteria and spread it when feeding.
+The bacteria is transmitted to humans by the bite of an infected tick, primarily Ixodes scapularis (also known as the black legged or deer tick).
+Photos of the tick can be seen by visiting bugguide.net.

 Lyme disease is reportable to the Iowa Department of Public Health by Iowa Administrative Code 641 Chapter 1.